 Our volunteering system has moved to Knight Connect!
 This is to make logging student volunteer hours easier and better.
 To sign up for a volunteer shift, students must first be a member of our page.
 Go to Knight Connect and click the blue ‘Join’ button (if there is not a ‘Join’ button, you have to sign in first using your NID and NID password).
 Once you have joined, scroll to the bottom of the page to ‘Public Events’ where our volunteer shifts are located.
 Select a shift in order to RSVP.
 Arrive early to your volunteer shift and start volunteering!

-Once you have finished your volunteer shift, sign in to your Knight Connect account, click your profile icon on the top-right corner and select “Service Hours”.
+Once you have finished your volunteer shift, send a request for service hours.
+Sign in to your Knight Connect account, click your profile icon on the top-right corner and select “Service Hours”.
 Click the “Add Service Hours” button and fill out the form.
-The Verification Contact is firstname.lastname@example.org.
+The Verification Contact is email@example.com.
 Click create.
 You’re all set!
-Check 24 – 48 hours after for your approved service hours.
+Service hours must be submitted the same week by the end of Friday.

 If a volunteer is absent for more than two shifts without cancelling 24 hours in advance, they will not be allowed to RSVP for shifts the remainder of the semester.
 Any volunteers who do not get a chance to RSVP before the shift may show up to the shift and take the spot of any student who did RSVP but did not show up on time.
 For any questions regarding volunteer shifts, please email Kelsie at firstname.lastname@example.org.Knight Connect

 The Arboretum offers group volunteering, which supports groups of five (5) or more working together to support greening our campus.
 Volunteer activities can include working with our team to install or maintain landscapes, supporting tree care by working with our Arborists, learning to garden with our Community Garden group, or participating in natural lands management with the Natural Resources team.
-Your support in these programs is essential to the Arboretum, so please click on the link below to fill out our group volunteer application.
-Group volunteer applications must be submitted at least 2 weeks prior to the requested day.
+Group volunteer applications must be submitted at least 3 weeks prior to the requested day.
 Failure to submit an application two weeks in advance will result in an automatic denial of the application.Group Volunteer Application

 Community Garden/Nursery Activities